 Here’s something these officers often do: They get you to confess or admit to something and then read you your Miranda warnings.
 They ask you to say it again.
 Well, you might figure they already know because you’ve already said it before you got your warnings, so now you’re repeating it after the warning.
 Again, if you’re not free to leave, then you’re in custody and you need to be given Miranda warnings.
 That’s how we can challenge the improper interview.

 More and more often, law enforcement officers are using consent in order to search your vehicle or your house or to test your blood or urine.
-If you’re stopped on the road under suspicion of drunk driving, there are certain things that you have to do (one of them is a Breathalyzer), but there are certain things you do not have to do.
+If you’re stopped on the road under suspicion of drunk driving, there are certain things that you have to do (one of them is a Breathalyzer or an Alcotest), but there are certain things you do not have to do.
 You don’t have to give them consent to take urine.
 You don’t have to give them consent to take blood.
 You don’t have to consent to do their roadside tests, such as standing on one foot and holding your arms out like a bird.
 You don’t have to do any of that.
 Consent needs to be free and voluntary.
 There should be no threat involved.
 Free and voluntary even means there should not be promises involved.
 “We’re going to get a warrant if you don’t consent to this.”
 That’s not free and voluntary; that’s a threat to get a warrant.
 Maybe they can get a warrant, maybe they can’t, but they’re not allowed to tell you that they definitely can because that’s an application to a judge, not a foregone conclusion.

 Defense lawyers also look for illegal searches.
 It used to be my job to write search and seizure briefs under the Fourth Amendment to keep every search in Camden County legal, so I learned that law well.
-Law officers are doing illegal searches without probable cause.
+Police officers are doing illegal searches without probable cause.
 They may say it’s under an exception.
 One of the exceptions is the plain view exception, but they have to be able to say they’re legally in the place where they see something in plain view.
 If a cop opens your trunk when he isn’t allowed to and sees illegal drugs, he’s not in a place that he’s legally allowed to be.
 It’s different than if he is standing outside your car, looks in the window, and sees a pile of cocaine on your dashboard.
 He is in a place he’s lawfully allowed to be (outside your property).
 Let’s say you call the police because somebody’s having a heart attack in your home, and the cop comes to help the person having a heart attack and sees 15 marijuana plants.
 He is in an area he’s legally allowed to be; you asked him to come in to help.
 If he’s in that area legally and he sees something illegal, he’s allowed to search it.
 Similarly, if you get into an argument with your spouse and a cop comes for a domestic dispute, he’s in your house legally, should he see something.